z1pangding/PEACE-GeoMap-Analyzer/README.md

 </details>

-## Disclaimer
+## Limitations
-Please be aware that due to the inherent limitations of large language models, there may be issues such as hallucinations.
+Due to the inherent limitations of large language models, there may be issues such as hallucinations.

 ## Citation